Avaiga/taipy-doc/docs/manuals/core/entities/scheduling-and-job-execution.md

 Jobs are created when a task is submitted.

-- You can cancel the Job with `taipy.cancel_job(job)^`.
-When cancelling a Job, you will effectively set the `Status^` of subsequent jobs of the cancelled Job to `ABANDONED`.
-However, if a job is already being run, it cannot be cancelled.
-When cancelling a running job, its subsequent jobs will be abandoned and the running job will continue running until completed.
+- You can cancel a Job with `taipy.cancel_job(job)^`.
+When canceling a Job, you will effectively set the `Status^` of subsequent jobs of the canceled Job to `ABANDONED`.
+However, a job cannot be canceled if it is already running.
+When canceling a running job, its subsequent jobs will be abandoned and the running job will continue running until completed.

 !!! example "Cancelling a job"